Fishing charters San Jose del Cabo

 More Catches

-Real Days on the Water
+Real days on the water

 Common Questions

-Blue Marlin Fishing FAQ
+Blue marlin fishing FAQ

-When is blue marlin season in San Jose del Cabo?
+When is blue marlin season in San José del Cabo? +

-Pacific blue marlin migrate to the waters off San Jose del Cabo when surface temperatures climb above 80 F. The season runs from June through November, with the strongest action between August and October when water temperatures reach 82 to 86 F.
+Pacific blue marlin migrate to the waters off San José del Cabo when surface temperatures climb above 80 F. The season runs from June through November, with the strongest action between August and October when water temperatures reach 82 to 86 F.

-How far offshore do you run for blue marlin?
+How far offshore do you run for blue marlin? +

 Gordo Banks sits about 8 to 10 miles off Puerto Los Cabos Marina.
 The 1150 Spot is roughly 20 miles offshore.
 La Fortuna and the offshore Pacific canyon are further out and benefit from longer trips.

-What size blue marlin can we expect?
+What size blue marlin can we expect? +

-Most blue marlin we hook with Daliken in the peak summer months range from 200 to 300 pounds.
+Most blue marlin we hook in the peak summer months range from 200 to 300 pounds.
 Larger fish in the 400 to 600 pound class are caught every season, and Pacific blue marlin in this region can exceed 1,000 pounds in exceptional cases.

-What boat should I book for blue marlin fishing?
+What boat should I book for blue marlin fishing? +

-For serious blue marlin trips we recommend the 35 ft Tiara or the 33 ft Abamar.
+For serious blue marlin trips we recommend the 35 ft Tiara or the 33 ft ABAMAR.
 Both have the range, stability and tackle for full offshore days at Gordo Banks and the 1150 Spot.
 The 28 ft Habanero is a strong option for groups that want comfort and an onboard restroom on shorter runs.

-How long should a blue marlin charter be?
+How long should a blue marlin charter be? +

 Eight hours is the standard for blue marlin.
 It gives the captain time to reach productive water, work multiple zones, and stay on fish through the most active part of the day.
 Six hour trips are possible when blue marlin are close to shore but reduce your coverage.

-Do you release blue marlin?
+Do you release blue marlin? +

 Yes.
 Daliken practices catch and release on billfish.
 Our captains keep fish in the water boatside when possible, take quick photos, and release the marlin healthy.
 Mexican regulations allow one billfish per angler per day if a fish must be kept, but our default is conservation first.

-What does a blue marlin charter cost?
+What does a blue marlin charter cost? +

 Private blue marlin charters with Daliken Sportfishing start from $450 USD on the 28 ft Habanero.
-Larger offshore boats like the 35 ft Tiara and 33 ft Abamar are priced higher and include captain, mate, tackle, water and ice.
+Larger offshore boats like the 35 ft Tiara and 33 ft ABAMAR are priced higher and include captain, mate, tackle, water and ice.
 Fishing licenses and live bait are paid separately.

-What is the difference between blue, black and striped marlin in Cabo?
+What is the difference between blue, black and striped marlin in Cabo? +

 Striped marlin are present year round and most common from November through May.
 Blue marlin show up with the warm water from June through November and run larger on average.
 Black marlin are the rarest of the three and appear in late summer near Gordo Banks, often the largest fish of the three species.